Frequently asked questions

 What do I do when there is a death in the family?

-I have been made an Executor to a Will, what do I do?
+I have been appointed as an Executor - what do I do?

 Step 1 - Seek Advice